GEO 102A/B: Climate: Past, Present, and Future

-An introduction to the processes and conditions that control Earth's climate; an overview of past climate evolution from the time of Earth's origin to the period of human history; and an investigation of ongoing climate changes and those predicted for the future, including the capacity of human activities to alter climate and the impacts of climate change on environment and society.
-Intended primarily for students not concentrating in science or engineering.
-102A: three lectures per week (2 research papers over the semester)
+An introduction to the processes that control Earth's climate; an overview of past climates from the distant past to the period of human history; and an investigation of ongoing climate changes and those predicted for the future, including the capacity of human activities to alter climate and the impacts of climate change on environment and society.
+Intended to be accessible to students not concentrating in science or engineering.

 GEO 364/CHM 364: Earth Chemistry: The Major Realms of the Planet